Cronan Ranch - Nov. '25

 south fork watershed, looking upstream, see note 1

-note 2 - my 2001 Honda Accord V6, with just over 140,000 miles runs like a top & has an amazingly quiet ride.
+note 3 - this is my 2001 Honda Accord, with less than 150k miles, which runs like a top, with an amazingly quiet ride.
 I'm glad the hikers don't mind riding in this 24 year old car !
-(I took a photo in a nice setting in case I want to sell it later.)
+I took a photo in a nice setting in case I want to sell it later.

-Today's walkers were: Linda, Jean, Diane, Barb G., Heide and me.
+The walkers were Linda, Jean, Diane, Barb G., Heide & me.

 return to index